-- Limit 2 people per room

-- All occupants must be scheduled for the activity.
+- Limit 3 people per room - All occupants must be scheduled for the activity. - Masks must be worn at all times when not seated within the testing room.

-- Observers are not allowed.

-- Masks must be worn at all times.

 Redbird Simulators (ATD)

 - Limit one instructor and one student per activity. - Unless required for demonstration purposes, instructors should operate the ATD from the exterior and avoid siting in the cockpit. - Masks must be worn at all times.